aminya/IrisSat-Flight-Software/README.md

 4. Select the root folder (i.e. IrisSat-Flight-Software) as your SoftConsole workspace.
 5. Go to **File -> Import**.
 6. On the Import window, select **General -> Existing C/C++ Projects into Workspace**.
-7. Add "mbsat-fsw-softconsole" to your workspace.
+7. Add "iris-fsw-softconsole" to your workspace.

 ### Build and Debug
 8. To build the SoftConsole project, go to **Project -> Build All**, or use **Ctrl-B**.
 9. Go to **Run -> Debug Configurations**.
 10. Double-click **GDB OpenOCD Debugging** to create a new Debugging configuration.
-11. Under the "Main" tab, browse and select the "mbsat-fsw-softconsole" project as the project.
+11. Under the "Main" tab, browse and select the "iris-fsw-softconsole" project as the project.
 12. Under the "Debugger" tab, change the Config options to: **"--command "set DEVICE M2S010" --file board/microsemi-cortex-m3.cfg"**
 13. Under the "Startup" tab, make sure that "Pre-run/Restart reset" is not checked.
 14. With the MSR board connected, click "Apply", and then "Debug" to run the software.